Learn of Christ

 Acts 2:5-8, 11

 The list is overwhelming.
 Parthians, Medes, Elamites, Mesopotamians, Judeans, Cappadocians, Pontus, Asia, Phrygia, Pamphylia, Egypt, Libya, Rome, Crete, Arabia.
-These are not travelers passing through.
-They are Jewish pilgrims, devout believers gathered for a feast.
-They represent the entire reach of the diaspora4 - the scattered people of God, dwelling in every corner of the known world.
+These are Jewish pilgrims, devout believers gathered for a feast.
+They represent the entire reach of the diaspora - the scattered people of God, dwelling in every corner of the known world.
 And suddenly, they all hear in their own language.
 The Spirit breaks every barrier at once.

 They are amazed.
 They marvel.
-This is not the response of people watching a parlor trick.
 This is the response of people encountering the impossible.
 Galilean fishermen - uneducated, unlettered - speaking with the fluency of native speakers in languages they have never studied.
-The only explanation is power.
-Not human power.
-Divine power.
+The only explanation is the power of God.

-The Spirit speaks the language of your heart.
-Not in foreign jargon, but in the words and images you understand.
-Not in the accent of the powerful, but in the voice of your own people.
-This is the Spirit's way - He does not impose.
+The Spirit speaks the language of your heart, in the words and images you understand, in the voice of your own people.
 He translates.
 He makes the word yours.

 Acts 2:14-21Peter Stands Up